celbridge-org/celbridge-docs/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. attention:: Work in progress - Celbridge is still in **early development**

+        Any update may introduce incompatibilities with previous versions or breaking architectural changes, so always back up any data before upgrading.

+        Check the status of the Celbridge on the project `GitHub repo <a href="https://github.com/celbridge-org/celbridge">`_

 Celbridge Docs
 ==============